emlid/emlid-docs/docs/reach/rs2/sensefly-ppk.md

 <p style="text-align:center"><img src="../img/reachrs2/sensefly-ppk/logs-import.png" style="width: 400px;"/></p>

 * Create a project and import the flight logs.
-Procceed to the RTK/PPK workflow tab
+Procceed to the *RTK/PPK workflow* tab

-* Set Input file format to RINEX
+* Set *Input file format* to RINEX

 * Select newly converted RINEX O, N and G files from the Reach RS2 base

-* Set Antenna model to UNKNOWN
+* Set *Antenna model* to UNKNOWN

 * Fill the base position field with the the known coordinates of the markered ground point (ground marker)

-* Set the Height Reference to the Ground marker
+* Set *Height Reference* to the Ground marker

 * Enter the Antenna height calculated according to explanation in this step for the receiver

-* Press Next to calculate solution
+* Press *Next* to calculate solution

 <p style="text-align:center"><img src="../img/reachrs2/sensefly-ppk/fdm_process.png" style="width: 400px;"/></p>

-* Once Calculated solution is finished, the Geotags are post-processed based on the RINEX file with corrected base position
+* Once *Calculated solution* is finished, the Geotags are post-processed based on the RINEX file with corrected base position

 <p style="text-align:center"><img src="../img/reachrs2/sensefly-ppk/fdm_result.JPG" style="width: 400px;"/></p>